 Dorgard fire door retainer

 Dorgard units are placed at the bottom of fire doors to legally and safely keep fire doors open using a plunger.
-Once an alarm is activated, the plunger automatically releases, closing the doors.
+Once an alarm is activated, the plunger automatically releases, and the doors close.
 This is a wireless system and therefore requires batteries.

 Ideal for: Retrofit situations as the wireless technology minimises disruption during installation.
 Dorgard units can also be used on heavier fire doors.